 In developed countries, different designs of trans-femoral sockets have been developed ranging from the plug and fit socket → quadrilateral socket → ischial containment → M. A. S. socket → CAD-CAM socket, etc. The most commonly used socket design in developing countries is the traditional quadrilateral socket.
 This socket succeeded the plug and fit socket which was having poor design configuration and hence poor fitting and subjecting clients to un-tolerable pressure and hence causing significant pain.

-Ischial Containment has shown to have better results especially related to better weight distribution, suspension, and better-coordinated transfer of weight to the distal parts.
+Ischial Containment has been shown to have better results especially related to better weight distribution, suspension, and better-coordinated transfer of weight to the distal parts.
 It is increasingly becoming inevitable that one has to acquire knowledge and skills in fabricating an Ischial Containment socket to elevate the quality of life of trans-femoral amputees.

 This course is designed to equip trainees with the knowledge and skills to carry out measurement transfer, cast rectification, design, fabricate and fit an Ischial Containment Socket independently.